NDSGH/Python41_Homework/README.md

-To check it you should open and run replacer_marks.py file
+To check it you should open and run test.py file in cmd with numbers arguments (example: python test.py 1 2 3 4 5)